handpoint/ecommdoc/directintegration/credentialsonfile.md

 #### RtusEnquiries.Cards Property

-The payment cards can be included in the RtusEnquiries resource using the cards property or the cardsCsv property.
+The payment cards can be included in the `RtusEnquiries` (Recurring Transaction Update Service Enquiries) resource using the cards property or the `cardsCsv` property.
 The cards property expects an array of card records.
-This is the more natural format for the interface as it allows a simple nested array type format..
+This is the more natural format for the interface as it allows a simple nested array type format.

 The cards array should contain records with the follow fields:

 | Field Name     |  Description |